ageis/anondns/NOTES_AND_TODO.md

 Look into [DNSCrypt](https://dnscrypt.info) plus [dnscrypt-proxy](https://github.com/jedisct1/dnscrypt-proxy) to see if it's at all relevant.

-Decide whether wueries to upstream fallback servers should still be proxied through Tor.
+Decide whether queries to upstream fallback servers should still be proxied through Tor.

 Testing and benchmarks: resolve massive numbers of domains with [massdns](https://github.com/quirins/massdns)!